Ruth Manorama

-Ruth Manorama (born 30 May 1952) is a Dalit social activist from Bangalore, India who fights for Dalit women's rights, the rights of domestic workers and those in the unorganized labour sector, as well as urban slum dwellers.
+Ruth Manorama (born 30 May 1952) is an Indian social activist from Bangalore, India who fights for Dalit women's rights, the rights of domestic workers and those in the unorganized labour sector, as well as urban slum dwellers.
 In 2006, she was awarded the Right Livelihood Award.

 Early life and education

 Ruth Manorama was born on 30 May 1952 to Dorothy & Paul Dhanraj, the eldest daughter among five girls and three boys.
 Her parents were Dorothy Dhanraj, a teacher; and Paul Dhanraj, a postal employee.
 To escape the worst of caste oppression, her parents converted to Christianity.
 Manorama grew up seeing her parents consistently involved in social work.
 Her mother Dorothy fought for the right to be educated against her conservative family and eventually became a teacher and campaigned for women's education rights.
 Heavily influenced by Pandita Ramabai, Dorothy named her daughter Manorama after Pandita Ramabai's second daughter, who was named Mano.
 Her father Paul successfully mobilised economically disadvantaged people in neighbouring villages to fight for their rights to land that they'd been living on for generations.

 Manorama's parents strongly encouraged her and her sisters to be educated and self-reliant.

 After obtaining a degree in science from the Women's Christian College, Chennai, Manorama completed a master's degree in social work from the University of Madras in 1975.
 In 2001, Manorama was awarded an honorary doctorate degree “for the distinguished contribution made to church and society” by the Academy of Ecumenical Indian Theology and Church Administration.

 Manorama is married to N. P. Samy, a trade unionist who is the General Secretary of the National Centre for Labour.
 They have two daughters together.